 As stated by Martin Lewis, founder of MoneySavingExpert.com, “many, especially the more affluent and technologically savvy, now live mostly cashless lives.
 That’s exactly why protecting access to cash is so important.
 We must learn lessons from the past and plan now, to protect those who need it in future.”
 In fact, it shouldn’t be forgotten there are 1.3 million UK citizen that are unbanked and 4.1 that struggle financially.
 “Cash is an economic necessity for approximately 25 million people, or 47% of the population.
 And a significant proportion are unclear about how they would cope with a cashless society.”

 The report concludes that Britain is not ready to go completely cashless, and the major reasons that are cited are:

 In conclusion, as expressed by Head of Swedish Parliamentary Committee Mats Dillén: “We need to pause and think about whether this is good or bad, and not just sit back and let it happen.
-If cash disappears, that would be a big change, with major implications for society and the economy.”
+If cash disappears, that would be a big This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange., with major implications for society and the economy.”

 To read the full report, download it here below.